Ch-AhteshamUlHaq/Portfolio-Ch-Ahtesham-Ul-Haq/README.md

-# Portfolio-Ch-Ahtesham-Ul-Haq
 Setup and Mobile version skeleton

 Hi, I simple coded the mobile version with the help of flexbox and figma features.
 It is a structure where we decorate and furnishe further.

+Built With
-Built with languages
+Major languages
-HTML & CSS
 Frameworks
-Technologies used
+Technologies used Html, Css, linters.
-Linters, HTML, and CSS

 To get a local copy up and running follow these simple example steps.